 How long should a light therapy session last?

 The duration of a light therapy session depends on the specific condition being treated and the type of light therapy being used.
 In general, most experts recommend starting with short exposure times and gradually increasing the duration as the body adjusts to the treatment.
-For SAD, for example, it is typically recommended to start with 20-30 minutes of light therapy in the morning, and gradually increase the duration to 60-90 minutes if necessary.
+For example it is typically recommended to start with 20-30 minutes of light therapy in the morning, and gradually increase the duration to 60-90 minutes if necessary.
 However, it is important to consult with a healthcare professional or a qualified light therapy specialist to determine the appropriate duration for your particular needs.

 How frequently should light therapy be used for longevity?